Electric car charging stations: a complete guide

 With the UK’s charging infrastructure growing at a rapid rate, here’s what you need to know about charging stations

 Electric cars and plug-in hybrids are increasingly popular and better developed than they’ve ever been and the number of public charging stations is growing by the day.
-As a relatively new technology, however, there’s still some confusion over the different types of charging station available, while the terminology bandied about can be confusing.
+As a relatively new technology, however, there’s still some confusion over the various different types of charging station available, while the naming terminology bandied about can be confusing.

 Our guide sets out what you need to know about electric car charging stations clearly and with as little jargon as possible.
 While it’s aimed primarily for drivers of electric cars (EVs) the information contained here will be of use to those after a plug-in hybrid (PHEV), too.

 What is a charging station?

 No concrete definition exists for charging stations, but in practical terms, a collection of two or more individual charging points amounts to a ‘station’.
 Don’t expect the full petrol-station forecourt experience, though: often a charging station will exist in the corner of a motorway services car park, or in a section of a shopping centre’s or town centre’s multi-storey.

 Individual companies such as IKEA have also teamed up with charging station providers, so in all likelihood if you find a charging station, amenities such as loos and shops will likely be close by.

 And while individual charging points still exist on the street, and local councils are experimenting with innovative ideas such as converting lamp posts into electric-vehicle chargers, the move towards charging stations is being driven by consumer behaviour.

 According to research, the average UK driver covers just 20 miles a day, amounting to 7,400 per year, meaning the majority of charging can occur at home.
 That means motorway service stations provide the most logical sites for charging stations, as EV owners tend to only need to use public charging points on longer journeys.